 - Remove from heat for 20 minutes to cool and continue to stir every 5 minutes.

-- In a large bowl, add the egg yolks and sugar and beat until well mixed.
+- In a large bowl, add the egg yolks and sugar and whisk until creamed together.
+You're not looking for too much volume but the colour will go pale and fluffy.

-- Add the milk/vanilla mix to the eggs again using a whisk to stir.
+- Add the milk/vanilla mix to the eggs whisking continuously

 - Cook over a low heat until the custard thickens stirring with a wooden spoon.
 You will know the custard is ready when the mixture coats the back of the spoon.
 Do not heat too quickly or allow to boil or the eggs in the custard will curdle and it will be useless.